 Milt with new Pyrenees Livestock Guardians, Bubba and Sissy

 Tan, the Welsh Sheepdog

-Tan, Bryn and Ella, enjoying the snow Griz Sweetie, Rhodesian Ridgeback
+Tan, Bryn and Ella, enjoying the snow Griz, a McNab Sweetie, Rhodesian Ridgeback

 For more information: www.welshsheepdogsociety.com